This conversation was originally published in the newsletter of International Health Workers for People Over Profit, March 29, 2009.

 All these cuts on the backs of patients have to stop.
 Only in solidarity can we win this tough battle.

 Patricia Campbell is an RN and Community Psychiatric Nurse in Belfast, Northern Ireland.
-She is also a founder of the UNIVERSI health workers’ union.
+She is a leading member or the Independent Workers Union.

 Aisha Jahangir is an RN in the Family Birthing Unit at the Guelph General Hospital in Ontario, Canada.
 She is also a local coordinator for the Ontario Nurses Association.